Satellite Antenna Rotator Controller and TRACker

 - Installation of a safety DC cut-off switch is recommended.

 We have conducted the following safety testing of the completed product:

-- Motor stall: The motors do overheat or draw excessive current under continuous, full-power, stalled conditions.
+- Motor stall: The motors do not overheat or draw excessive current under continuous, full-power, stalled conditions.

 - Antenna impact: The Arrow™ Antenna elements were not damaged under full-power impact with stationary objects or under continuous, restraint conditions.